FireflyMigration/firefly-doc/02-Development/01-Developer-Guide/07_Control-Properties-and-Events/01-index.md

 In this section we'll:
 * Review the properties tab in visual studio
-* Mention that at the top of the tab we can see the control's `Name` and it's type
+* See that at the top of the tab we can see the control's `Name` and it's type

 ![2017 02 24 09H03 34](2017-02-24_09h03_34.png)
 * Talk about several properties: